These People Are Most at Risk For Gallstones

 When bile’s delicate chemical balance gets thrown off—we don’t fully know how or why—its components can crystallize.
 Over years, these crystals can combine to form gallstones (medical term: cholelithiasis), which can be as tiny as grains of sand or as large as golf balls.
 In at least 75 per cent of cases, gallstones don’t cause symptoms or complications and therefore don’t require treatment.

 However, should a stone temporarily block one of the bile ducts leading in and out of the gallbladder, the result is a sudden, short-lived bout of gripping or gnawing pain in the abdomen, rib cage area or shoulder.
-This won’t cause lasting damage, but you might like to visit a GP to confirm that it is indeed gallstones and not another problem, such as an ulcer.
-(These foods can prevent ulcers.)
+This won’t cause lasting damage, but you might like to visit a doctor to confirm that it is indeed gallstones and not another problem, such as an ulcer.
+(Here are more ulcer symptoms to watch out for.)

 If you already suffer from symptomatic gallstones and the attacks are mild, you could manage their effects with painkillers; a low-fat diet may also make a modest difference.
 If your symptoms are severe and frequent, the only effective treatment is the surgical removal of the gallbladder.

 You can live without the organ: your liver will still produce bile, which will drip directly into the small intestine rather than collecting in the gallbladder first.
 Post-surgery, approximately one in 10 patients experience occasional diarrhea as their digestive systems adapt to the continuous release of bile.
 The diarrhea might last anywhere from weeks to years, but medications called bile acid binders can help control this unpleasant side effect.
 For most people, though, the difference between having a gallbladder and not having one is unnoticeable.